NEW ONLINE SYSTEM

 Provide an evaluation from an international education evaluation service with a copy of a current work authorization visa, permanent resident card or US passport.
 Note: For degrees earned abroad, the transcripts must be evaluated for US equilvalency by an education evaluation agency.

 Step 7.
-Notes, Payment and Mailing Instructions
+Notes, Payment and Submitting Instructions

-- Incomplete application packages will be returned.
+- Incomplete application packages will not be processed.

 - Processing fees are non-refundable.